Dale Stuckenbruck

-We help you can create your own version and dimensions!
+We can help you can design your own version

-Clamps gold/silver, Hill style gold/silver-also titanium clamps are available in Hill and regular style at additional cost.
+clamps: Clamps nickel gold/silver/Hill style gold/silver-also titanium clamps are available in Hill and regular style at additional $29 cost.

-2. Same with rosewood.
-However, we have had clients with allergy reactions to this wood, who did not know that they were allergic before.
+Rosewood-We have had clients with allergy reactions to rosewood, who did not know that they were allergic before!

 Original 19th century historical chin rest inspiration